aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

 Subsequently, lines 14, 15 are used for the communication to the end-user.
 The remainder of this procedure is to notify, handle errors, and track when needed.

-Regarding the above image: action 3 is taken care of by the ``callback`` procedure declared next to the ``apiCall`` procedure called at the end of ``pr_callBiasInAITuples``.
+Regarding to :numref:`figure-01` : action 3 is taken care of by the ``callback`` procedure declared next to the ``apiCall`` procedure called at the end of ``pr_callBiasInAITuples``.
 Action 4, corresponds to the procedure ``pr_responseHookTuples`` just discussed.

 The above provides a nice framework that can be used on a development machine.
-But how about deploying the apps created?
-This will be discussed in the next chapter.

-Local testing
+Local Testing
 ------------------------------

 Once the AIMMS app and the Python app are finished, it is possible to test the combo on your development machine.

-First start the Python app, it should come up with something like:
+First start the Python app *either using Pycharm with Python 3.11 as interpreter or Python 3.11 start main*, it should come up with something like:

 .. code-block:: none